duarteocarmo/tinder-coffee-chat/README.md

 This repo contains the Django Rest API used to serve the react frontend.

+The front end can be found in another [repository](https://github.com/Shirakari/tinder-coffee-chat).

 It is undocumented, hacky, and made in a few hours.

 We got second place!🎉